 Peggy Jean

-Head down to one of the newest Daisy Green Aussie brunch spots to experience more savoury and sweet brunch dishes than you could shake a fork at.
+Head down to Richmond’s floating Aussie brunch spot to experience more savoury and sweet brunch dishes than you could shake a fork at.
 The menu includes bold and seasonal dishes alongside classic brunch staples to bring a little Aussie sunshine to your London plate.
-Expect dreamy interiors and a buzzy vibe – and even some waterside views if you head to Peggy Jean, their barge eatery in Richmond.
+Expect dreamy interiors, a buzzy vibe, and waterside views.

 WHERE: RIVERSIDE RICHMOND, RICHMOND, TW9 1TH